 Before proceeding further, we need to know one more important thing that when we grow our decision tree to its depth we get Low Bias and High Variance, we can say that our model will perform perfectly on our training dataset, but it’ll suck when our new datapoint comes into the picture.
 To tackle this high variance situation, we use random forest where we are combining many decision trees and not just depending on a single DT, this will allow us to lower our variance, and this way we overcome our overfitting problem.

 We now know how bootstrapping works in random forests.
 It basically does row sampling and feature sampling with a replacement before training the model.
-Since sampling is done with replacement, about one-third of the data is not used to train the model and this data is called out of the bag samples.
+Since the sampling occurs with replacement, about one-third of the data remains unused for training the model; this data is referred to as out-of-bag samples.
 We can evaluate our model on these out-of-bag data points to know how it will perform on the test dataset.
 Let’s see how we can use this OOB evaluation in python.
 Let’s import the required libraries:

 To explain this, I am taking a small sample that contains data of people having a heart attack: